ISISNeutronMuon/MDANSE-Examples/tutorials/tutorial2-van-hove-function/README.md

 ## Question 2:

-For a solid systems, atoms are fixed in specific sites so the distinct part of the van Hove function does not change much.
+For solid systems, atoms are fixed in specific sites so the distinct-part of the van Hove function does not change much.
 As
 $t \rightarrow \infty$, the van Hove function is more or less the same as it is for any other time.
 For liquid and gaseous systems the situation is quite different since atoms are free to move across the system,